-Developed areas are concentrated mainly along Bluefields, with small agricultural areas scattered along valley bottoms through the CFA.
 Many SGCN rely on agricultural lands, especially pastures and woody vegetation in fallow areas, abandoned fields, field borders, wetlands and riparian corridors.
 Some species even depend on habitats in residential and urban areas.
-Map 14 shows the locations of agricultural and developed habitats and highlights biodiversity occurrences in and around these areas.
+Map 11 shows the locations of agricultural and developed habitats and highlights biodiversity occurrences in and around these areas.
+In this CFA, agricultural areas are concentrated along Potts Creek and Back Creek, along with numerous biodiversity occurrences that may be stressed by agricultural activities or rely on agricultural habitats.
 Grassland birds in particular rely on agricultural areas in this CFA.
-Some agricultural areas coincide with fertile soils in karst landscapes, where agricultural activities may also impact water quality and subterranean habitats.
 Maintaining pastures, fallow fields, woody vegetation, wetlands and riparian corridors is a priority for SGCNs in agricultural habitats.

 Agricultural lands including pastures and hayfields, grasslands and shrublands, along with adjacent areas of natural vegetation in and around adjacent forests and woodlots, hedgerows, fallow areas, ponds, wetlands and streams provide valuable habitat for several priority species in the CFA.
 Agricultural areas sometimes provide habitat that supports wildlife species dependent on specific vegetation types no longer present as part of a diverse forested landscape.
-For example, the Field Sparrow is a priority species that relies on tall grass and brush, small trees and shrubs that grow in abandoned or fallow fields, and Eastern Whip-poor-Will rely on open woodlands which often grow in and around agricultural areas.
+For example, Field Sparrow and Eastern Meadowlark rely on tall grass with scattered brush, small trees and shrubs that grow in hedgerows, field edges, abandoned or fallow fields.
+Eastern Whip-poor-will rely on open woodlands which often grow in and around agricultural areas.
+Diana Fritillary rely on forest edge and floodplain habitats, including in agricultural areas.

-Table 17 lists priority SGCN associated with agricultural and developed habitats in the CFA.
+Table 14 lists priority SGCN associated with agricultural and developed habitats in the CFA.

-Table 17.
+Table 14.
 Priority Species in Agricultural and Developed Habitats

+Таха Scientific Name Common Name

+Birds Antrostomus vociferus Eastern Whip-poor-will

+Birds Falco sparverius American Kestrel

-Таха Scientific Name Common Name Birds Antrostomus vociferus Eastern Whip-poor-will Birds Spizella pusilla Field Sparrow Reptiles Terrapene carolina carolina Eastern Box Turtle
+Birds Spizella pusilla Field Sparrow

+Birds Sturnella magna Eastern Meadowlark

+Butterflies and Moths Argynnis diana Diana Fritillary

-Map 14.
+Map 11.
 Developed & Agricultural Lands and Biodiversity